appium-boneyard/authorize-ios/README.md

 ##Installation##

-(if you're using appium, check the appium readme for how to call this function.
-This readme is for developers who are using this npm package, not appium users)
+(if you're using appium, check the [appium docs](https://github.com/appium/appium/blob/master/docs/en/appium-setup/running-on-osx.md) for how to call this function.
+The document you are reading is for developers who are using this npm package, not appium users)

 `npm install authorize-ios`